Gabriel-Reyes/sales_forecaster/README.md

 # sales_forecaster

 Time series forecaster designed to predict monthly sales.

-Data is looped through list of classic ML models to determine best fit.
+Hyperparameter optimization and sliding window vaidatior allows for model evaluation on X new time periods to determine best model for future time periods.

 Current models: